 Narayana Murthy son-in-law inducted into UK government

-By Aditi Khanna London, Jan 10 (PTI) Rishi Sunak, the son-in-law of Infosys chief Narayana Murthy, is among two new Indian-origin MPs to be inducted into the UK government by British Prime Minister Theresa May following the recent reshuffle of her team of ministers.
+(Eds: Updating with more inputs) By Aditi Khanna London, Jan 10 (PTI) Rishi Sunak, the son-in-law of Infosys chief Narayana Murthy, is among three new Indian- origin MPs to be inducted into the UK government by British Prime Minister Theresa May following the recent reshuffle of her team of ministers.

 Sunak, 37, a Conservative party MP for Richmond (Yorkshire), has been appointed the new parliamentary under- secretary of state in the Ministry of Housing, Communities and Local Government as part of a New Year reshuffle this week.